 To plant your Yellow Twig Dogwood, allow 3 feet between each plant for groups or rows.
 Dig a trench or a planting hole three times wider than the pot and place the plant an inch or two deeper than it is in the original pot.
 Replace most of the soil and firm it down around the roots.
 Fill the hole with water and when that has all drained away replace the rest of the soil.
 Water at least once a week during the first growing season and after that when the soil has dried.
 Established plants are fairly drought-resistant, but they will grow better with a good supply of water.

-To make sure our customers get the very best plants possible we are constantly renewing our stock and receiving new shipments.
-However this striking and easily-grown plant is very popular and sometimes shortages can occur.
+Because of its special twig color, this shrub can only be grown by taking stem pieces from correctly named and identified plants.
+Our plants are grown the correct way, and you should always try to avoid cheaper seedling plants that will not show the wonderful yellow color of the twigs and will only be a disappointment in your garden.
+To make sure our customers get the very best plants possible, we are constantly renewing our stock and receiving new shipments.
+However, this striking and easily-grown plant is very popular and sometimes shortages can occur.
 So order your Yellow Twig Dogwoods now and avoid losing out on brightening your garden during the dark days of winter.